Philipp-Sc/cosmos-rust-bot/README.md

 * Sensitive information is gathered at runtime via user input.
 This avoids storing sensitive information within config files.
 * The seed phrase is stored safely in memory with <a href="https://github.com/unrelentingtech/secstr">secstr</a>.
 * Requests are either made directly to the Terra FCD or LCD.
 For that terra-rust-bot mainly relies on the [Terra-Rust-API](https://crates.io/crates/terra-rust-api).
 In some cases <a href="api.anchorprotocol.com/api/v2/distribution-apy">api.anchorprotocol.com</a> is used.
+* The <a href="https://app.anchorprotocol.com/"> Anchor Web App </a> or <a href="https://github.com/unl1k3ly/AnchorHODL">AnchorHODL</a> have rather high gas fees hard coded into the application.
+This ensures each transaction goes through, but this also means some money is unnecessarily being spent.
+Looking at past transactions terra-rust-bot estimates a reasonable transaction fee.
+In particually by calculating a decent gas adjustment, as well as a maximum transaction fee, derived from past transactions.
+In the unlikely case if the LCD returns a to high transaction fee estimate the transaction will then not be executed.
+To not stale a transaction the user can provide a maximum transaction fee, they are willing to pay.
+* If possible transactions are grouped together, to further reduce the gas fees.

 ## Disclaimer